 Complaints may be filed in person, by mail, by fax or by telephone at the addresses or telephone numbers listed below.
 An Appeals and Grievances Analyst will investigate each complaint and respond in writing.

-For all complaints, except mental health and substance use disorder treatment, please call or write to us at: HPHC Appeals and Grievances Department 1 Wellness Way Canton, MA 02021 Telephone: 1-877-907-4742 Fax: 1-617-509-3085 www.harvardpilgrim.org
+For all complaints, please call or write to us at:

+HPHC Appeals and Grievances Department 1 Wellness Way Canton, MA 02021 Telephone: 1-877-907-4742 Fax: 1-617-509-3085 www.harvardpilgrim.org